Skip to content

 If you currently measure only vanity metrics: Start with Step 1 (KPI selection) to establish measurement foundation, then proceed to Step 2 (brand equity scoring) to create systematic health tracking.

-If you track some pipeline metrics but lack systematic brand measurement: Begin with Step 2 (brand equity scoring) to create comprehensive health tracking, then move to Step 3 (LinkedIn analytics) for social impact measurement.
+Lacking systematic brand measurement but already tracking some pipeline metrics: Begin with Step 2 (brand equity scoring) to create comprehensive health tracking, then move to Step 3 (LinkedIn analytics) for social impact measurement.

 If your social measurement focuses on engagement rates rather than business impact: Start with Step 3 (LinkedIn analytics) to connect social activity to pipeline outcomes, then implement Step 4 (attribution) for campaign tracking.

-If you run brand campaigns but cannot connect them to pipeline: Implement Step 4 (attribution) first to establish campaign tracking, then Step 5 (reporting) to communicate results effectively.
+Running brand campaigns but unable to connect them to pipeline: Implement Step 4 (attribution) first to establish campaign tracking, then Step 5 (reporting) to communicate results effectively.

 If you have measurement data but struggle with executive communication: Jump to Step 5 (reporting) to improve presentation, then audit earlier steps for gaps.